 Heart Screening and Stroke Screening in NYC

 Your regular health provider may take some measurements such as blood pressure and body weight during routine medical appointments, but you may require more frequent testing or additional tests if you have been diagnosed with a cardiovascular condition, have a family history of heart disease, or already have other risk factors like high blood pressure or lifestyle choices.
 Some of the key tests for heart health screening and stroke screening are listed below.
+Your doctor will need to complete a thorough history and physical exam to determine which testing is appropriate for you.

 Your primary care physician will weigh you during your regular healthcare visits.
 Your body weight is used to calculate your body mass index (BMI) and provides a good indication as to whether you are a healthy weight.
-Being severely overweight can increase your risk of heart disease and stroke and many other diseases.
+Being overweight can increase your risk of heart disease and stroke and many other diseases.
 Your waist circumference is another important measurement and can help to evaluate your risk of cardiovascular disease, especially if you are overweight.

 A high level of blood glucose or blood sugar increases your risk of developing insulin resistance and prediabetes or Type II diabetes.
 Undiagnosed and untreated diabetes can increase the risk of many serious health problems that include heart disease and stroke.
-If you are overweight and have at least one other risk factor for cardiovascular disease, your physician may recommend a blood glucose test.
-This test is usually performed routinely every three years.

 Your lifestyle plays an important part in your risk for heart disease and stroke.
 We will wish to discuss your diet and physical activity habits, and if necessary, we can suggest helpful modifications to help improve your heart health.